 Provision for Income Taxes.
-Streamline Health is in a tax loss carry forward position.
-The tax loss carry forward approximates \$28,000,000, which begins to expire in 2013.
-Streamline Health also has an Alternative Minimum Tax credit carry forward of approximately \$74,000, which has an unlimited carry forward period.
-The income tax provision in fiscal years 2005 and 2003 includes the Alternative Minimum Tax paid by the Company, as all income could not be offset against the Alternative Minimum Tax loss carry forward.
-In fiscal year 2005, and 2004 Streamline Health recorded a tax benefit in the amount of \$897,000, and \$420,000, respectively, as a result of a reduction in the valuation allowance on the deferred tax assets relating primarily to the tax loss carry forward based on future earnings before income tax projections.
+The income tax provision in fiscal years 2005 includes the Alternative Minimum Tax paid by the Company, as all income could not be offset against the Alternative Minimum Tax loss carry forward.
+In fiscal year 2005, Streamline Health recorded a tax benefit in the amount of \$897,000, as a result of a reduction in the valuation allowance on the deferred tax assets relating primarily to the tax loss carry forward based on future earnings before income tax projections.